Welcome to

 They speak in magic.

 You know those sounds—almost like words—that you hear in the summer breeze?
 The ever-so-subtle shifting of branches in a quiet forest?
 The pools of water that gather in the strangest of places?
-It’s all a part of a primal language.
-The language of the natural world.
+It’s all a part of a primal language, the language of the natural world.

 There are some who’ve learned to “speak” that primal language, who have figured out the syllables, the strange recipes, the sacred movements.
 These casters use that language to guide the Tectonics, to shepherd them into moving and bending and changing.
-Casters can even manipulate their own or others’ spirits—what some would call the Soul—to soothe wounds, inflict harm or transform the body.
+Casters can even manipulate their own or others’ spirits—what some would call the mortal Soul—to soothe wounds, inflict harm or transform the body.

 What you’ve got to know, kid, is this: Magic may be all around us, but it sure ain’t free and I’m not just talking about spell components.
 You can only bend the Tectonics so much before they snap.

 Most of the time, the old titans hardly seem to notice us.
 Sling a fireball or two, and the Tectonics will carry on as if nothing’s changed.
-Most Tectonics are ancient, enormous forces of unquantifiable power; what may be catastrophic for us is little more than a nuisance to them.
+The Tectonics are ancient, enormous forces of unquantifiable power; what may be catastrophic for us is little more than a nuisance to them.

 But everything’s got its limits.
 And let me tell you, they don’t give no warnings when you’ve crossed the line.